 You should contact the appropriate branch or department manager.
 Most problems can be resolved at this stage.

 If you are still not satisfied, ask the branch or department manager to refer your complaint to the Customer Liaison Team who will progress the complaint through the Society’s Internal Complaints Procedure.
-You may also contact the Compliance Department direct at the following address:
+You may also contact the Customer Liaison Team direct at the following address:

 Customer Liaison Team, Leeds Building Society, 105 Albion Street, Leeds LS1 5AS